michaeljc76/michaeljc76/README.md

 ### Hello 👋
 I'm Michael, a third-year computer science major at Penn State 🌱 <br>
-I do a lot of web development, but I'm also interested in game and AI development 🎮 Looking to collaborate 📫
+I do a lot of web development, but I'm also interested in game and AI development 🎮 <be>
+Looking to collaborate 📫

 <!--